 "Destiny" and "creating a new magic" both make good qualifications for being promoted to what seems to be a leadership role.
 All the previous things that clearly demonstrated your mental instability, semi-reclusive nature, tendency to freak out under pressure, repeated neglect and borderline abuse of your assistant, and habit of using unknown magic recklessly (including the incident that led to this)?
 The possibility that at least one of your friends has learned just as much about this magic as you have?
 Or that little thing called the informed consent of the pony — you — who's having this destiny handed to her so suddenly and unexpectedly?
 None of that matters at all.
 Slap on the wings and crown!

 Adding to the above, nevermind the fact that Fluttershy's understanding of kindness and friendship was enough to reform Discord, an act that not even Princess Celestia could do, or that it took the combined efforts of all five of the ponies to just barely outperform Rainbow Dash in The Mysterious Mare Do Well, or the clear and evident leadership abilities and selfless heroics displayed by Applejack, or the friendship talents of Pinkie Pie who has memorized every minute detail of every pony in town for no reason other than to spread friendship and happiness, or Rarity's pragmaticism that enabled her to extract herself from a hostage situation in A Dog and Pony Show, or that all five of these ponies have learned every bit as much as Twilight Sparkle about friendship since they've been with her every step of the way.
 Give the title of "Princess of Friendship", and all the power and authority that comes with it, to the pony mentioned in the last point who has only developed a cursory understanding of friendship at best.
+Her being your favorite pupil and in-law is a good enough reason to choose her above the others, right?

 Only royalty deserve to be members of the Alicorn master race.
 And only members of the Alicorn master race deserve to be royalty (otherwise they're evil).
 The plebeians all have to get by stuck on the ground without opposable thumbs, much less magic, to interact with the world.